GodaProjects/jenkins-dockerregistry-spinnaker-eks-springboot/README.md

 ```

+# Reinstall Spinnaker
-# Spinnaker in the article listed above did NOT work.
+Spinnaker in the article listed above did NOT work.
 So reinstalling it as per https://www.spinnaker.io/setup/install/providers/kubernetes-v2/aws-eks/

 ## Rollback of old spinnaker
 ```
 hal deploy clean